nikkatalnikov/apeiron/README.md

 * **Leap plays great with RxJS** - dataStream and errorStream are merely RxJS Observables.

 **HTTP features:**
-* Leap HTTP relies on Axios library, which has better API than rxjsDom.
+* Leap HTTP relies on Axios library, which has better API than RxJS-DOM.
 * Leap HTTP endpoints config is declarative - you may think of it as dual to View framework router.
 * On the other hand Leap HTTP is dynamic - you can create new Leap HTTP instances base on subsets of config.
 See **GroupBy API**